IreneAvezzu/Programming-Project-2022-23-irenejosephine/README.md

 ```

 BACK-END:
-The Item class represent the base element for the wardrobe.
-Top, Bottom, Dress and Accessorize classes extend it.
+The Item class represents the base element for the wardrobe.
+Top, Bottom, Dress, and Accessorize classes extend it.
 ```mermaid
 graph TD;
   Item-->Top;